 Your university health clinic may not have birth control pills in the clinic itself.
-But, you can make an appointment with a doctor or nurse at the clinic and ask them to write you a prescription for the birth control pills.
+But, you can make an appointment with a doctor or nurse at the clinic and ask them to write you a prescription for a birth control pill.
 If your university has a sexual health website or education team, they can be a great place to go for more specific information.

 What will the appointment be like?